mtiller/verger/README.md

 resolved to a TypeScript leaf type (that doesn't belong to any union type).
 But with that leaf type defined, we can extend from that type.
 We see this done in both the `ArithmeticOp` and `RelOp` types.
-If a leaf type node includes any fields named `extends`, we don't treat them as fields but instead treat them as identifying interfaces that this leaf (interface) extends from.
+If a leaf type node includes any fields named `^`, we don't treat them as fields but instead treat them as identifying interfaces that this leaf (interface) extends from.

 So, the specification of `RelOp` in this case will look something like this in